 University of Maryland Fetal Heart Program

-- To diagnose congenital heart defects as early and as accurately as possible during the pregnancy
+- Diagnose congenital heart defects as early and as accurately as possible during the pregnancy

-- To ensure that families receive the highest quality care during pregnancy and as a result to improve outcomes after birth
+- Ensure that families receive the highest quality care during pregnancy and as a result to improve outcomes after birth

-- To support the parents and family of infants with a diagnosis of heart disease
+- Support the parents and family of infants with a diagnosis of heart disease